MarcusFutterlieb/midas/README.md

 # midas
-Program that scrapps the web for financial information
+Program that scraps the web for financial information and visualizes them in a convinient manner